Reconciling cosmic dipolar tensions with a gigaparsec void: Cosmic Dipoles

+There is one more contribution from the void to the final dipole.
+As we are located in an off-center position, we will experience a pull from the center of the void due to its structure.
+This pull results in a ``peculiar velocity'' that causes our off-center observer to move away from the center of the void.
+This velocity can be calculated similarly as in Eq.~\eqref{eq:pecular_vel}, and the second part of the dipole, as defined as the void pull term, is then

+where $\tilde{H}=\dot{R}'/R'$. $t_0=t_B$ is the cosmic time since the big bang, $d$ is the distance of the observer to the void center, $z$ is the redshift corresponding to the dipole we are observing.
+Since the directions of these two dipole contributions are identical, that is the direction of the off-center observer relative to the center of the void, we can obtain the amplitude of the overall dipole induced by the void model by simply adding the contributions up

 Naturally, the distance from the off-center observer to the center of the void plays an important role.
-As shown in Fig.~\ref{ad}, the CMB dipole first increases as the observer location becomes further away from the void center, but when the observer passes the void boundary, the dipole reaches its maximum and starts to decrease, which is conceivable since the observer is no longer inside the void.
+As shown in Fig.~\ref{ad}, the CMB dipole first increases as the observer location becomes further away from the void center, but when the observer gets closer to the void boundary, the dipole reaches its maximum and starts to decrease, even to a negative value.
+The change in dipole direction around the void boundary comes from the void pull term $\mathcal{D}_2=v_H/c$, which starts to become negative around the void boundary.
+As the observer passes the void boundary and gets even further, the absolute value of the dipole decreases and converges to zero, which is conceivable since the observer is no longer inside the void.
 Meanwhile, the void profile is also significant to the observed CMB dipole.
-Comparing different curves in Fig.~\ref{ad}, the amplitude of the observed CMB dipole is generally smaller for a shallower void and a larger void radius could produce a larger anisotropic region in the Universe.
-As in the previous setting, we consider the parameter of void profile $(r_V, \Delta_r, \delta_V) = (3.2\mathrm{Gpc}, 0.6\mathrm{Gpc}, -0.057)$.
-In this benchmark model, the amplitude of detected CMB dipole $\mathcal{D} \simeq 1.23 \times 10^{-3}$ \cite{Planck:2018nkj} corresponds with the location of the observer is $492 \mathrm{Mpc}$ away from the center of the void, which we will use in following discussion.
+Comparing different curves in Fig.~\ref{ad}, when the observer is inside the dipole, the amplitude of the observed CMB dipole is generally smaller for a shallower void, and a larger void radius could produce a larger anisotropic region in the universe.
+We can give a brief constraint to rule out some void profiles, if the maximal value of the induced dipole at $z_\mathrm{CMB}$ is smaller than the observed CMB dipole $\mathcal{D}_\mathrm{max} < \mathcal{D}_\mathrm{CMB}$, which is shown in the left panel of Fig.~\ref{fig:dipole_constraint}.
+Also, we can constrain the void profile based on the location of the observer, that is, for a given location of the observer inside the void, which kinds of void profile cannot produce the observed CMB dipole.
+This requirement can be expressed as $\mathcal{D}(d) < \mathcal{D}_\mathrm{CMB}$, the constrained regions are shown in the right panel of Fig.~\ref{fig:dipole_constraint}.

+In the left panel of Fig.~\ref{fig:dipole_constraint}, we can find that, to observe a CMB dipole, a smaller size void requires a deeper void depth; meanwhile, a larger size void only needs a shallower depth.
+This is consistent with our understanding, for two void profiles with the same depth and thickness, but different void radius, a larger void radius can produce a larger CMB dipole, shown by the blue solid curve and red dashed curve in Fig.~\ref{ad}.
+In the right panel of Fig.~\ref{fig:dipole_constraint}, we can find that, in order to obtain the observed value of the CMB dipole, if we are close to the void center, the void depth must be large to achieve the CMB dipole value.
+It also shows that our distance to the void center strongly depends on the void profile.